Vattathukkul Chaduram: Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Panchu Arunachalam.
 The song "Kaadhal Ennum Kaaviyam" is set to the raga Panthuravali, and "Idho Idho En Nenjile" is set to Mayamalavagowla.

+Reception

+Naagai Dharuman of Anna praised the acting, dialogues, music, direction and cinematography but panned Latha's characterisation.
+According to Muthuraman, the film failed at the box-office.
+However Maharishi was completely satisfied with the film adaptation.